 Method Rate

 Office equipment and furniture Declining balance 20%

 Computer equipment Straight-line 45%

 Software Straight-line 10%

+Leasehold improvements Straight-line Term of lease

 Foreign currency translation

 Monetary assets and liabilities in foreign currency are translated at the exchange rate in effect at the year end date.
 Revenue and expenses in foreign currency are translated at the average rate in effect during the year.
 Gains and losses are recognized in the statements of operations.